alagbaski/ansible-config-mgt/README.md

 # ansible-config-mgt
-This is an ansible configuration management repository.
+This is an ansible configuration management repository